projectcuisines/fillet/Protocol2.0/README.md

 The structure of each `global_output.dat` and `lat_output.dat` must follow the formatting described in the [Templates](../Templates) directory.
 Please do not add extra files to your directory as they are unnecessary and increase the size of the repository.

 To finish the process, add the new model directory and its name to the `model_dirs` and `labels` arrays at the top of each src/plot_*.py script.
+In the experiment scripts, you may have to modify the input data for some codes.